leshow/mdt/README.md

 [...]
 ```

-If you have a terminal that supports truecolor (24-bit color), you can pass a flag `-t`.
-Any codeblocks will have their syntax highlighted and rendered in the appropriate language format.
+If you have a terminal that supports truecolor (24-bit color), you can pass a flag `-t` to improve the output color.
+Default terminal colors map to 256-bit color.
 Unfortunately it doesn't seem like there's a good way to detect truecolor.
 If anyone knows of a way please PR or suggest how.

-### Features (currently)
+### Supported Markdown Features

 1. paragraph
 1. rule